rkapl123/DBAddin/docs/DBFuncs.md

     Here the returned values are concatenated into one "sentence" by using specific column separators and row separators.
 Additionally "final" column separators and row separators can be defined to present data in a natural sentence way (e.g.: 10, 20, 30 and 25\.
 Here ", " is the column separator and " and " is the last row separator in a single column query.)
 4. Loading data into userforms (Listbox and Dropdown) using `DBMakeControl`
     This is required for selecting values from a database.
 Max.
 10 columns (incl. the invisible key column) can be defined in the associated query.
+5. Setting the Query of a ListObject (new since Excel 2007) or a PivotTable to a defined query using `DBSetQuery`
+    This requires an existing object (e.g. a DataList created from a DB query/connection or a pivot table) and sets the target's queryobject to the desired one.

 Three of those user-defined functions (`DBListFetch`, `DBRowFetch` and `DBMakeControl`) insert the queried data outside their calling cell context, which means that the target ranges can be put anywhere in the workbook (even outside of the workbook).